openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 This simple example requests the presentation of a credential of a certain type.

-The following example
+The following example shows how the RP can request selective disclosure or certain claims from a credential of a particular type.

 <{{examples/request/vp_token_type_and_claims.json}}

-shows how the RP can request selective dislosure or certain claims from a credential of a particular type.

 RPs can also ask for alternative credentials being presented, which is shown in the next example: